-Turn the ignition switch to the ON (II) position to raise or lower either window.
-To open the window, push the switch down and hold it.
+Turn the ignition switch to the ON (II) position to raise or lower any window.
+To open a window, push the switch down and hold it.
 Release the switch when you want the window to stop.
 Pull back on the switch and hold it to close the window.

-The windows operate for up to 10 minutes after you turn off the ignition switch.
-Opening either door cancels this function.
+The windows will operate for up to 10 minutes after you turn off the ignition switch.
+Opening either front door cancels this function.